 Advances in computing are transforming the way we work and the computer science qualification from the AQA exam board offers an up-to-date syllabus that focuses on the knowledge, understanding and skills students need to progress to higher education or thrive in the workplace.
 This replaces older courses such as AS/A2 computing.

 In addition to programming (using Python, or one of the other approved languages) and learning the fundamentals of computers systems and architecture, students are taught a systematic approach to problem solving.
 The course involves a strong mathematical element including the use of Boolean algebra.

-Students will require a minimum of a grade 6 in GCSE mathematics.
-Grade B or higher in GCSE computing, or its equivalent, is also desirable.
+Students will require a minimum of a grade 6 in GCSE Mathematics.
+Grade 6 or higher in GCSE Computing, or its equivalent, is also desirable.